subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 **Quadratic Variation and Bounded Variation of the Wiener Process**

-The quadratic variation of a function $f$ on the interval $[a,b]$ over some partition $\Pi={a=x_0,x_1,...x_n=b}$ is defined as
+The quadratic variation of a function $f$ on the interval $[a,b]$ over some partition $\Pi={a=x_0,x_1,...x_n=b}$ is defined as the limit

 $$ Q(f) = \lim_{|\Pi|\rightarrow 0} |f(x_i) - f(x_{i-1})|^2  $$

-Similarly the variation for $f$ is defined as
+Similarly the variation for $f$ is defined as the limit

 $$ V(f) = \lim_{|\Pi|\rightarrow 0} |f(x_i) - f(x_{i-1})|  $$

 For regular functions, their variation is bounded, while their quadratic variation is 0.
-However, for Weiner Processes it can be shown that its variation diverges, while its quadratic variation over an interval $[a,b]$ is given by $b-a$,.i.e.,
+However, for Wiener Processes it can be shown that its variation diverges to infinity, while its quadratic variation over an interval $[a,b]$ is given by $b-a$.
+This means that

 $$ \lim_{n\rightarrow\infty}\sum_{i=1}^n |W_{kt/n} - W_{(k-1)t/n}|^2 = t $$

-Hence the squared difference of the values of a Weiner Process on an interval is just the length of the interval.
+Hence the squared difference of the values of a Wiener Process on an interval is just the length of the interval.
-This result is sometimes written as $(dW_t)^2 = dt$ which we will use in the next section on the Ito Integral.
+This result is informally written as $(dW_t)^2 = dt$ and is critical in proving some important properties for the Wiener Process.

 ## Stochastic Calculus and the Ito Integral